Palm2CSV / Palm2iCal

 Help!
 Frequently Asked Questions About Palm2CSV

 Please note that Palm2CSV is a free service and is provided without warranty of any kind.
 While I do everything possible to help people who are having trouble, I cannot guarantee that I will be able to solve your problem.

 For additional help from the Palm2CSV community, you can discuss your issue on the official Palm2CSV Facebook page.

 I got an error message that said something about not liking my file in Calendar Archive format and that I should use Datebook Archive format but I swear I exported my Palm data in Datebook Archive format.
 What's up with that?

 Are you SURE you specified Datebook Archive format?
 Both Calendar Archive and Datebook Archive format use the same .dba extension, so you can't go by the extension alone.
-Also, this is only guaranteed to work on Datebook Archive files created by Palm Desktop 4.1.4 for Windows; if you use another version of Palm Desktop to export your data, Palm2CSV may not work.
+Also, Palm2CSV is only intended to work on Datebook Archive files created by Palm Desktop 4.1.4 or 6.2.2 (Palm Desktop by ACCESS) for Windows or Mac; if you use another version of Palm Desktop to export your data, Palm2CSV may not work.
 You can download Palm Desktop here.

 After I clicked the "Convert Now" button it seemed like it was working but at the end it brought me back to the "Convert Now" page and I didn't see my converted file anyhere.
 What happened?

 This is most likely because your Palm file is too large for my shared host.
 DBA/TDA files must be less than 50,000,000 bytes, and even that is not a precise figure.
 Anything over 50 MB will be problematic.
 If this happens, email me and I will convert your file locally and send it back to you.